This is a question we get a lot. Here we compare Google Translate with Care to Translate and their abilities when used in a healthcare setting.

 Google Translate is a pure machine translation tool.
 Its algorithm looks at the meaning of a sentence when translating.
 It tries to mimic how a human brain translates, by targeting the language’s grammar and syntax rules, and using appropriate grammar structures and sequences.

 Care to Translate uses machine translation (similar to that of Google Translate) in an initial step.
-After that a team of language experts ensures that each phrase is quality checked by a person that is fluent in the language and that has a medical background/knowledge.
+After that a team of language experts ensures that each phrase is quality checked by a person that is fluent in the language and with medical expertise.

 One of the benefits with Google Translate is that you can translate any phrase about anything and get a translation quickly, which is handy.
 However, the fact that Care to Translate has a rigorous translation process with quality approved phrases, made by healthcare professionals, and has a focus on the healthcare industry, makes it a safer choice in this particular setting.
 It leaves significantly less room for incorrect translations, which is important when communicating with patients.